Quickstart

 .build(), BodyHandlers.ofString());

-// the consumer then POSTs auth_secret to /v1/auth/machine to get a vault-scoped session
+// the consumer then POSTs { credential_id, auth_secret } to /v1/auth/machine for a vault-scoped session

 Real HTTP with the built-in fetch.
-The crypto steps are described in prose and will ship as a helper library.
-Do not treat the crypto as a callable method yet.
+The crypto steps are described in prose, not as a callable method.

 const base = "https://secrets.lab.stratus5.net";